samsquire/esoteric-knowledge/README.md

 # Meaning of letters

 * Words and letters have **hierarchical formations** like soldiers on a battlefield.
 Points have formations.
 Since people are constructed from words, they too have a formation of their words.
 Your body is made up of points which is made up of divisible things such as cells.
+* The **Left** has authority over **Right**
 * The change in direction of strokes of a letter corresponds to:
   * Changes to where abouts in the formation of points you are looking at
   * Changes to what points you are looking at